ohhmyyjosh/capstone_project/README.md

 ### Important System Setup
 All provided instructions and guides for use of this product require the installation of Visual Studio Code as well as the Extension Pack for Java for Visual Studio Code.

 Visual Studio Code (VSCode): https://code.visualstudio.com/

 Extension Pack for Java for VSCode: https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack

-Inside each folder are instructions for setting up and running the project with the Visual Studio Code editor.
+Inside each folder are instructions for setting up and running the individual projects with Visual Studio Code.

-Each folder contains a "whiteout_app" folder which will be opened in Visual Studio Code